hpc-carpentry/hpc-carpentry.old-site/our-lessons.md

 (i.e. students should be able to finish the lesson and immediately go out and do something useful with it).

+> We welcome all contributions, in particular adaptations of our [Intro to HPC lesson](https://hpc-carpentry.github.io/hpc-intro/)
+> for other schedulers besides SLURM.

 ---------------------------------------

 ## Intro to HPC